Achieving DNA Labeling Capacity with Minimum Labels through Extremal de Bruijn Subgraphs: Definitions and Preliminaries

 \end{problem}

 It is easy to see that for all $q$, $s(q,1) = q-1$.
-In order to solve it for larger values of $\lablen$, it was observed in~\cite{hanania2023capacity} that $s(4,2)=10$.
-This result was derived by using a connection between this problem and another problem over graphs that will be explained.
-The well-studied objects that allow us to do so are the well-known de Bruijn graphs~\cite{de1946combinatorial}, which are defined as follows.
+Moreover, it was proved in~\cite{hanania2023capacity} that $s(4,2) = 10$.
+This result was derived using a connection between Problem~\ref{prob:motivation} and a problem from graph theory, which is also the approach we take in this paper.

+To explain this connection and reformulate Problem~\ref{prob:motivation} in a graph-theoretic manner, we first define the well-studied objects on which this connection is based; see~\cite{de1946combinatorial} for a reference.